-Our approach to youth development integrates academic support, character, and professional development opportunities via sports based development methods.
-Our goals are to enhance our students’ academic performance, athletic ability, critical thinking skills, and self-efficacy.
-We facilitate our objectives through the execution of four enrichment programs, which supports youth between ages 10 to 18.
+Our approach to youth development integrates academic, athletic, character, and professional development opportunities.
+Our goals are to enhance student-athletes’ academic performance, athletic ability, critical thinking skills, while promoting self-efficacy.
+We facilitate our objectives through six enrichment programs.
+We engage youth and young adults between ages 10 to 21.

-Sister Circle: ages 14-19, this program provides a safe space for women athletes to explore personal development and receive additional mentoring.
-This program was created to empower and promote educational excellence within our female student-athletes community.
-Sister Circle aims to equip our young ladies with tools needed to remind athletes of their self-worth and significance to the world around them.
+Sister Circle provides a safe space for female student-athletes to explore personal development and receive mentoring.
+This program was created to empower and promote educational excellence within our female student-athletes community by equipping young ladies with tools needed to remind themselves of their self-worth and significance to the world around them.

 Young Men's Roundtable

 This program was established create a safe space for young men to be vulnerable and promote self-efficacy.
 Round Table addresses the community concern of the lack of male support in schools and provides mentors for low-income young males highly likely to engage in risky behaviors.

 SOUL collaborates with the College of Agriculture, Urban Sustainability, and Environmental Science at the University of the District of Columbia (UDC) and the HD Woodson’s S.T.E.M. department to provide Urban Sustainability Education for a cohort of H.D. students.
 This program uses an environmental sustainability lens to explore economic, agricultural, and sociological factors in DC and the greater community.

 This program ensures low-come college-bound student-athletes acquire the writing and math skills required to matriculate through their first year of college.
 This is a Saturday programs.
 The academic team also helps students understand the university resources afforded to them upon their arrival on campus.